Benefits of L. Reuteri for Cholesterol

 What Are Sterols?

-Sterols are a family of small fatty molecules that both humans and plants produce.
+Sterols are a family of small fatty molecules humans and plants produce.
 The main sterol in animals and humans is cholesterol, while plants abound in plant sterols (phytosterols) (R).

 The typical diet contains similar amounts of cholesterol from animal foods and plant sterols from vegetables and fruits.
 Yet, the human body values cholesterol more, while mostly discarding plant sterols.
 When you eat an omnivorous meal, cells in your gut will absorb about 50% of cholesterol and only 5% of plant sterols (R).